Jeffrey T. Hancock

-Jeffrey T. Hancock is a communication and psychology researcher and professor at Stanford University's College of Communication, widely recognized for his work on deception, trust in technology, and the psychology of social media.
+Jeffrey T. Hancock is a communication and psychology researcher and professor at Stanford University's Department of Communication, widely recognized for his work on deception, trust in technology, and the psychology of social media.
 He has authored more than 80 journal articles and has been cited by media outlets including NPR and CBS This Morning.

 In 2024, Hancock became embroiled in controversy after he was retained by the Minnesota Attorney General as an expert witness to defend a state law prohibiting the use of AI-generated deepfakes in elections.
 Hancock submitted a court filing that relied on ChatGPT, which contains citations of fake, non-existent sources.
 A federal judge barred his testimony, citing the "irony" and the resulting collapse of his credibility.

 Education and personal life

 Hancock was born in Canada, though he currently resides in Palo Alto, California.
 He received his bachelor's degree of Applied Science in Psychology from the University of Victoria in 1996.
 During his undergraduate college career, Hancock was a Customs Officer for Canada Border Service Agency, which introduced him to deception.
 In 1997, he began his doctoral program in Psychology at Dalhousie University in Canada, from which he would graduate in 2002.
 From 2002 to 2015, Hancock was a faculty member and professor of Information Science and Communication at Cornell University.